 Ms. Nguyen’s lawyer informs the media that she was deposed by the city attorney’s office in December.
 A video clip is aired that shows her talking about the officer’s attack on her person.

-To this day, neither David E. Shin (신은총) nor Jinseok Oh (오진석) has been taken off the field.
-They continue to patrol the streets of Koreatown and Pico-Union, pulling over women for alleged traffic violations.
+There have been no reports of either David E. Shin (신은총) or Jinseok Oh (오진석) being taken off the field since 2013.
+Locals have spotted them on regular duty, patrolling the streets of Koreatown and Pico-Union, pulling over women for alleged violations of the law.